Mesquite Independent School District

-In 2009, the school district was rated "Recognized" by the Texas Education Agency.
+In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Demographics

 In 1997, 70.6% of the students were non-Hispanic white; of the four large suburban majority-white suburban school districts in the county, MISD had the highest percentage of white students.
 From that year to 2016 the number had declined by 68%, making it the most severe decline of the four districts.

-From 1997 to 2016 the number of students on free or reduced lunches, a way of classifying a student as low income, increased by 266%.
+From 1997 to 2016, the number of students on free or reduced lunches, a way of classifying a student as low income, increased by 266%.

 Boundary

 The district, in Dallas County, includes most of Mesquite and portions of Balch Springs, Dallas, Garland, and Seagoville.

-Before 2009, Sunnyvale Independent School District sent high school students to North Mesquite High School in MISD.
+Before 2009, Sunnyvale Independent School District sent high-school students to North Mesquite High School in MISD.

 Standardized dress and dress codes

-The district has implemented standardized dress (similar to a school uniform) for middle and high school students, which started with the 2005 to 2006 school year.
+The district has implemented standardized dress (similar to a school uniform) for middle and high-school students, which started with the 2005 to 2006 school year.
 The districtwide dress code also dictates hair length and acceptable hair styles of male students.
-It was one of the first Dallas-area school districts to implement a formal dress code, and Karel Holloway of The Dallas Morning News wrote in 2009 that "The district is well-known for its conservative standards for dress".
-In the 1970s the district sent a boy home from school because his hair touched his collar.
+It was one of the first Dallas-area school districts to implement a formal dress code, and Karel Holloway of The Dallas Morning News wrote in 2009, "The district is well-known for its conservative standards for dress".
+In the 1970s, the district sent a boy home from school because his hair touched his collar.
 This caused national attention.